 Here is a recommended review process for implemented improvements

 10. Adjust as you go – Don’t be afraid to make small changes.
 Allow the team to make the changes on their own.
 If they weren’t allowed to tweak the process, it wouldn’t be called continuous improvement.

 Here is a bonus one I thought of as I rounded up the list:

-The selection of team members – The success and impact of an improvement is very closely related to the team that participated in the project.
+The selection of team members – The success and impact of improvements are very closely related to the team that participated in the project.
 Be proactive by ensuring that you are mostly involving people that are embracing and even enthusiastic about new ideas.
-As they implement ideas they will become advocates for improving and driving peer accountability.
+As they implement ideas, they will become advocates for improving and driving peer accountability.